-The camp can get busy, especially during the summer months as it’s popular with overseas windsurfers.
+The campground can get busy, especially during the summer months as it’s popular with overseas windsurfers.
 I’ve always managed to find a spot though, even during the Christmas and New Year period.

 There’s an onsite caretaker there during the busier months.
-Cost for camping are $8 per night, per person and $7 for pensioners.
+Cost for camping is $8 per night, per person and $7 for pensioners.

 There are separate rigging areas for windsurfers and kitesurfers.
 The kitesurfing area is signposted and pretty much right in front of you as you head down the road towards the camp.
 The windsurfing rigging area is slightly upwind from this – or south of the boat access ramp.

 If you’re a kiter, stick to the local rules.
 You’ll find a sign marking the rules next to the boat ramp area.
 They are pretty straightforward and work very well.
 Once on the water, there’s plenty of space for everyone.

 Coronation is a wave spot but there’s a nice flatwater section before you hit the waves.
 The thing I love about it is that you can pretty much choose the level of waves you want to go for.
 In larger swell, there’s a break further out with bigger waves and another break with more moderate waves in the front.
 Conditions can get fairly gusty on the beach and close to the shoreline.
 Keep that in mind when you launch your kites.

 West Australian Explorer is the Outdoor Guide to WA.
 For inspiration straight to your inbox, sign up to the newsletter.